pretix/pretix-docs/docs/guides/products/discounts.md

 If you want to place an additional limit on the number of discount tickets available, create another quota and set the capacity to the maximum number of discount tickets you want to sell.
-Add only the discount tickets to this quota. pretix will subtract from both quotas whenever a discount ticket is sold, and only subtract from the general quota when a regular ticket is sold.
+Add only the discount tickets to this quota. pretix will subtract from both quotas whenever a discount ticket is sold, and subtract from the general quota only when a regular ticket is sold.

-The following sections will guide you through some more advanced methods for offering discounts based on certain conditions.

 ### Early bird tickets

-This section explains how to offer early bird tickets that can only be bought far in advance of the event and which get replaced with more expensive tickets at some point.
+This section explains how to offer early bird tickets that can only be bought far in advance of the event and which become unavailable in favor of more expensive tickets at some point.
 It is possible to create a ticket and manually increase the price as the event approaches.

 But pretix also offers two methods for automating this:
 You can offer different pricing tiers based on date, or based on the number of tickets that are still available.
 Regardless of which method you use, the first step is creating one admission ticket for each price tier.

-#### Early bird tickets based on dates for singular events
+#### Early bird tickets based on time for singular events

-If you want to offer early bird tickets based on dates for a singular event, edit one of the products and switch to the :btn:Availability: tab.
+If you want to offer early bird tickets based on the current time for a singular event, edit one of the products and switch to the :btn:Availability: tab.
 Use the "Available from" and "Available until" fields to define the period of time in which the product can be purchased.
 Repeat this step for each product.

 Make sure that the "Available until" option for the first ticket has the same date and time as the "Available from" option for the following ticket.
 This is to ensure that there is no overlap during which more than one pricing tier is available, and no gap during which no tickets are available.

+#### Early bird tickets based on time for dates within an event series

 The method described above does not work for an event series with dates repeating over a large span of time.
-If you want to offer early bird tickets based on dates for a singular event, navigate to :navpath:Your event series → :fa3-calendar: Dates: and edit one of the dates.
+If you want to offer early bird tickets based on the time for a date within an event series, navigate to :navpath:Your event series → :fa3-calendar: Dates: and edit one of the dates.
 Under "Product settings", use the "Available from" and "Available until" fields to define the period of time in which the product can be purchased for this individual date.

 If you want to set the same availability for multiple dates, navigate to :navpath:Your event series → :fa3-calendar: Dates:, check the box next to each date you want to edit and click the :btn-icon:fa3-edit: Edit selected: button.